History of transportation in New York City: Rails

 The City decided to issue rapid transit bonds outside of its regular bonded debt limit and build the subways itself, and contracted with the IRT (which by that time ran the elevated lines in Manhattan) to equip and operate the subways, sharing the profits with the city and guaranteeing a fixed five-cent fare later confirmed in the Dual Contracts.

 20th century

-The first bike lane in the United States having been established by the City of Brooklyn in 1894, Cycling in New York City grew rapidly early in the 20th century.
-However, ever more advanced technology soon brought faster vehicles to the fore.
+The first bike lane in the United States was established by the City of Brooklyn in 1894, and Cycling in New York City grew rapidly in the early 20th century.
+However, even more advanced technology soon brought faster vehicles to the fore.

 Air transport

 Mayor Fiorello H. La Guardia promoted an airport in Brooklyn and two larger ones in Queens – one named after him, and one named after late President of the United States, John F. Kennedy.
-The Queens airports grew and prospered in later decades, but the Floyd Bennett Field eventually was closed to regular passenger service.
+The Queens airports grew and prospered in later decades, but the Floyd Bennett Field in Brooklyn was eventually closed to regular passenger service.